Smarter Measure – Find out if online classes are right for you!

 3. Testing for VCT courses is done through the Angelina College Testing Center (ACTC) in Student Center Room 200.
 VCT students must schedule their tests with ACTC by completing a VCT/Internet appointment form located on http://www.angelina.edu/testing/index.html.
 If you are unable to test at the pre-arranged time, you must notify the testing center by calling 936.633.5495 or by sending an e-mail to email@example.com.

-o Students who live off campus may schedule their exams at a center near them: Jasper Center, Polk County Center in Livingston, and Crockett Center.
-Use the appropriate VCT/Internet appointment form for the nearby center.
+- Students who live off campus in the Polk County area may schedule their exams with Polk County Center in Livingston.
+Use the appropriate VCT/Internet appointment form to schedule a test at the AC Polk County Center.

 4. Your documents include both a phone number and an e-mail address for the VCT coordinator of the providing institution and the VCT course instructor.
 Please notify these individuals after making your reservation to receive specific information for accessing the course.